khalidryder777/Semantic-Similarity---Higging-Face-pretrained-Transformers/README.md

    Each word gets the same embedding vector irrespective of the context of the rest of the sentence in which it appears Thus, modern contextual algorithms are better suited for our task.

 #### b.
-Measuring Similarity with classical contextual algorithms like
+Measuring Similarity with modern contextual algorithms like

     i) BERT